fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 The world has moved on to dynamic, user-centered, mobile-friendly apps.
 The work to develop these is often beyond the scope of groups that are largely volunteer-base.
 This leaves grass roots organizations disadvantaged.
 They must either pony up for hosted capabilities or rely on donated IT time, the latter tending to lead to one-off, poorly maintained solutions.

-Further there is the issue of big data analytics, which the oligarchy has effectively deployed for their own purposes.
+Further, there is the issue of big data analytics, which the oligarchy has effectively deployed for their own purposes.
 That capability -- to use it for our own purposes -- is out of the reach of most grass roots efforts.

 Finally, we are still suffering under the fallacy of scarce resources.
 It is wrong for progressive groups to compete for email addresses and dollars.
 Doing so undermines grass roots activism.
-Rather than competing, groups should be working toward mutual support.
+Rather than competing, groups should be offering mutual support.

 *   Tuesday: Knock, knock, knock. _Do you care about clean lakes?
-Sign the petition to address pesticide runoff.
+Would you sign this petition to address pesticide runoff.
 Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock, knock: _Do you care about the honeybees?
-Sign the petition to control the use of these chemicals.
+Would you sign this petition to control the use of these chemicals.
 Could you please donate $20, $50, $80 to save the bees?_
+*   Thursday: Knock, knock, knock: _Help us fight gerrymandering.
+Would you sign this petition for fair redistricting.
+Could you please donate $20, $50, $80 to preserve fair redistricting?_

-Many people care about both of these things along with a host of others, but have little to give and want to plan their gifts as well as their engagements carefully.
+Many people care about all of these things along with a host of others but have little to give and want to plan their gifts as well as their engagements carefully.
 This kind of thing is adequate at best only as a last resort and when the population is passive and unorganized.
 But in the current environment, people are desperate to organize, desperate to engage more fully, desperate to have their energy (including money) put to effective use.
 How can signing those petitions and being deluged with more hectoring email help us take meaningful action?

  What is worse, some national groups will not share information with their state and local chapters.
 If a person joins a national progressive group, she would logically assume to participate in local events of that chapter.
 But, surprisingly, that may not be the case.
 At least one national group will not release its membership roles to the local, even on an opt-in basis.